 Characteristics

-This is a unique, mildly sweet and spicy salad that has the flavor appeal and feel of West African-Mediterranean cuisine.
+This is a unique, mildly sweet and spicy salad that incorportates a creamy peanut sauce.
 The salad provides an array of textures, flavors and is rich with juiciness.
 This meal is high in vitamins, minerals, phytonutrients, antioxidants, and fiber.
-It contains healthy carbohydrates, fats and protein, is naturally low in sodium and cholesterol free.
-It provides for an easy way to experiment with red palm oil and explore its deep flavor and color that can add a unique touch to your meals.
+It contains healthy carbohydrates, fats and protein, is naturally low in sodium, and cholesterol free.

 TYPE: Meal, Salad, Appetizer